A necklace that played an important role in the fall of the French monarchy in 1789 has been sold at auction for $4.8 million.

 The tassels were probably made in 1776 by London jewellers Collingwood.
 It may have been a gift from George III to the Duchess of Marlborough.
 It has been worn to at least one coronation.

-The buyer has not been named, but Mr White Correal confirmed that they were very pleased to have won a bidding battle.
+The buyer has not been named, but Mr White Correal confirmed they were very pleased to have won a bidding battle.

 He said: “She said something beautiful to me: ‘I’m exceptionally happy that I won this lot; but I don’t own it, I’m merely the custodian until the next person will come along’.”